-At Bluecoat Beechdale Academy approximately two thirds of the students are eligible for the Pupil Premium funding, much higher than the national average.
-Schools and academies are challenged to provide additional support for these pupils to help them to overcome the barriers they face and consequently help them to secure the same level of attainment as their more socio-economically advantaged peers.
-The amount of Pupil Premium funding that Bluecoat Beechdale Academy expects to receive for the current academic year 2016-17 is £328213.
-There are 644 students on roll at the academy of which 413 students across Years 7 to 11 benefit from Pupil Premium Funding.
+The amount of Pupil Premium funding that Bluecoat Beechdale Academy expects to receive for the current academic year 2017-18 is £357,170.
+There are 624 students on roll at the academy of which 382 students across Years 7 to 11 benefit from Pupil Premium Funding.

-The priorities for the Pupil Premium Funding are:
+The priorities for the Pupil Premium Funding we have received are:

-- Narrowing the gap by addressing inequalities and raising the attainment of those students entitled to Pupil Premium Funding
+- Narrowing the gap by addressing inequalities and raising the attainment of these students entitled to Pupil Premium Funding.

-- Reducing inequalities and gaps in attainment between those students who are in receipt of free school meals (FSM) and their peers
+- Reduce inequalities and gaps in attainment between those students who are in receipt of free school meals (FSM) and their peers.

 - Improve levels of attainment and progress and close any attainment gaps

 - Enable them to have full access to the curriculum, enrichment extra-curricular activities